almibe/chonky/README.md

 ## Goals
 Chonky is a library that tries to make inter-module communication easier in Rust via message passing.
 TBH, most Rust projects won't need to use a project like Chonky, but it can be helpful in certain cases.
-Chonky focuses on simplicity and flexibility so it deviates from some Rust-isms to achieve that goal since writing type-safe and dynamic code in Rust can be very difficult.
+Chonky focuses on simplicity and flexibility so it deviates from some Rust-isms to achieve that goal since writing dynamic code in Rust that is type-safe can be very difficult.

 ## Messaging style
 Chonky uses a 1:M request-response style messaging.
 A sender passes one message to an address and then gets back 0 to infinity responses or an error.
 Only a single addressee can have a given address and if a message is passed to an address that doesn't exist a DeadLetter error is returned.
-Other messaging styles might be considered later, but this is the main focus of Chonky.
+Other messaging styles might be considered later, but this is the focus of Chonky currently.

 ## Basics
 Chonky's api is very simple you can only really do two things with it.